cbillowes/curious-programmer-copernicium/courses/git/index.md

 - understand how CI/CD and GitLab works.
 - have basic Git etiquette and understand the discipline.

+## Repository

+There is a remote [repository](https://github.com/cbillowes/gentle-intro-to-git) on GitHub for you to practice and play around with.
+Your exercises will make use of this repository.

 ## Resources

 - [Official documentation](https://git-scm.com/doc)